 The Microgrant Program was visioned and organized by the NHFC Board of Directors.
 It utilizes the funds collected each October through the Change Within Reach Round-Up Program.
 This allows Co-op shoppers to donate to the Microgrant Fund by rounding their purchase amount up to the next highest dollar.

-The donated funds get will be used to directly support local farmers that provide food to the Co-op.
+The donated funds received will be used to directly support local farmers that provide their goods to the Co-op.
 Microgrants are intended to help achieve the production of high-quality, sustainably grown food and increase overall access to local, healthy food for all our community members by providing funding to assist farmers with expanding their operations.

-The 2021 recipient is local farmer Jana Goerdt from Fat Chicken Farm!
+The 2021 recipient is local farmer Janna Goerdt from Fat Chicken Farm!

 Jana and her family have been providing the Co-op with fresh local produce for many years and they will be using the funds to build a 210-square foot walk-in cooler for their vegetables to improve storage life.

 This is the second year the Natural Harvest Board of Directors has helped to coordinate the NHFC Farmer Microgrant program.
 Thanks to the generous donations of our owners during October’s Change Within Reach Round-Up Program, we were able to award one farmer with $1,200 to make improvements to their farm and help ensure a healthy, local, and sustainable food economy.